Kajal-Dhanjal/Portfolio1/README.md

       <title>[Name]</title>

-Replace the `[Name]` with your brand name.
+Replace the `[Name]` with your brand name, don't forget to ""Commit Changes.
 PS: You can remove the brackets.

 ---